Dororo (2019 TV series): Reception

 Anime News Network listed Dororo as one of the best MAPPA series of all time, and was also listed as one of the best anime from 2019.
 The first Blu-ray volume sold 1,912 units in Japan.
-In the 4th Crunchyroll Anime Awards, Hyakkimaru was voted as one of the best protagonists and boy of the year while "Sayonara Gokko" was voted as one of the best ending sequences.
-Satoshi Iwataki was also voted as one of the best character designers.
+At the 4th Crunchyroll Anime Awards, Hyakkimaru was nominated for both Best Protagonist and Best Boy while "Sayonara Gokko" was one of the nominees for Best Ending Sequence.
+Satoshi Iwataki was also nominated for Best Character Design.
 Only Iwataki won in a Dororo vote.
 Forbes also listed Dororo as one of the best series from its decade.
 Thrillist regarded it as one of the best anime series in Amazon Prime.
-Thrillist named the series one of the best anime of the 2010s, CL praising the action sequences, themes and visuals.
+Thrillist named the series as one of the best anime of the 2010s, CL praising the action sequences, themes and visuals.

 Early impressions of the series were positive with the handling of MAPPA's animation, the alterations to Hyakkimaru's portrayal and origins in comparison to Osamu Tezuka's manga and Dororo's personality.
-The handling of the tragic relationship between Hyakkimaru and Mio was earned similar response as the former is suddenly developed when meeting Mio though the dark twist was noted that it could negatively affect his future as well as the latter's occupation as a prostitute which was deemed too dark.
+The handling of the tragic relationship between Hyakkimaru and Mio earned similar response as the former is suddenly developed when meeting Mio though the dark twist was noted that it could negatively affect his future as well as the latter's occupation as a prostitute which was deemed too dark.
 Although the narrative uses the idea of villain of the week, RiceDigital and Popzara noted that Hyakkimaru changed almost in every episode due to he builds his own identity as he regains parts of his body, noting his meeting with Mio heavily affected his desire to restore his own body rather than defend his own body.

 Dororo's backstory was also noted tragic not only for how the young child suffered following the death of his parents and it was shown how he created a stronger personality in order to fight for her life, acting like a male rather than a girl, though Fandom Post found it as obvious knowledge for the audience.
 His eventual reunion with the bandit Itachi who plans to steal his father's treasure using the map hidden on the child's back was noted for the story more moral tones as despite Itachi's cruel nature, the two protect one another from the young Shiranui.
 Despite Shiranui's twisted nature as he uses shark-like demons to feed on his preys, he still shows love towards them in tragic tones when Hyakkimaru kills one of them.
 These episodes were also noted to show the kind nature of the two leads, most notably Hyakkimaru as he shows more affection towards Dororo and Jukai.
 Dororo's continuous dynamic with Hyakkimaru as well as the growth of Hyakkimaru's younger brother, Tahomaru, were also praised as interesting subplots fow how the build up the main story.